Esperanto verbs, the curious case of igi/iĝi, and (in)transitiveness

 Finally, I understood this topic good enough!

-1. ‘can be’ because it is my own translation and not from some dictionary
+1. This is my own translation and not from some dictionary.

 2. mal- in Esperanto inverts the meaning in Esperanto: ‘pravi’ (to be right) and ‘malpravi’ (to be wrong).